-Terrace gardening in Bangalore, India may be a new concept, but it is for sure a much-loved concept especially in the metropolitan cities and is here to stay.
-Bangalore amongst other Indian metropolitan cities is loving the concept of terrace gardening owing to the lack of free land space and major urbanization.
-If you are a Bangalorean who is fed up with staying monotonous indoors while you work from home, terrace gardens are not a bad idea to amp up your space.
-Here’s everything you need to know about starting your own terrace garden in Bangalore.
+Terrace gardening in India may be a new concept, but it is for sure a much-loved concept, especially in the metropolitan cities, and is here to stay.
+Bangalore, amongst other Indian metropolitan cities, is loving the concept of terrace gardening owing to the lack of free land space and major urbanization.
+If you are a Bangalorean who is fed up with staying monotonous indoors while you work from home, terrace gardening ideas are not a bad way to amp up your space.
+Here’s everything you need to know about gardening on terraces in Bangalore.

 First Things First: What Is A Terrace Garden?

-A terrace garden, or a balcony garden, just as the name rightfully suggests, is a kitchen garden that you grow on your terrace, roof, or balcony of the house. such a garden would not obviously be as large, natural, or expansive as a regular backyard garden and hence, also comes with several limitations in terms of what plants can be grown.
+A terrace garden, or a balcony garden, just as the name rightfully suggests, is a kitchen garden that you grow on the terrace, roof, or balcony of your house.
+Such a garden would not obviously be as large, natural, or expansive as a regular backyard garden and hence, also comes with several limitations in terms of what plants can be grown.

 How Much Does It Cost To Set Up A Terrace Garden In Bengaluru?

 The cost to establish a basic roof-top garden of 30ft x 40ft in Bengaluru can cost anywhere between Rs.
 10,000 to Rs.
 12,000.
-An organic terrace garden if this measurement, if well maintained and catered to, can easily yield a produce of 25 kg to 50 kg per year.
+An organic terrace garden if this measurement, is well maintained and catered to, can easily yield a product of 25 kg to 50 kg per year.

 Is Bangalore A Good City To Make A Terrace Garden?

-Not only is Bangalore a good but in fact one of the best cities in India for terrace gardening.
+Not only is Bangalore good but one of the best cities in India for terrace gardening.
 Here’s why-

 Favorable climatic conditions: Bengaluru, for the most part of the year, experiences a tropical savanna climate with distinct wet and dry seasons, owing to the high elevation from the sea level.
 The minimum temperature goes down to 15, while the maximum records at 35.
 This allows most plants to grow in Bengaluru and some particular plants, in fact, thrive exceedingly well, which we will talk about later.